MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 # 3. Creating user interface and configure Mixed Reality Toolkit

 In the previous lesson, you learned about some of the capabilities the Mixed Reality Toolkit (MRTK) has to offer by starting your first application for the HoloLens 2.
 In this next lesson you'll learn how to create and organize buttons along with UI text panels, and use default interaction (touch) to interact with each button.
 You will also explore the addition of simple actions and effects, such as changing the size, sound and color of objects.
-This module will introduce basic concepts about modifying MRTK profiles, starting with turning off the spatial mesh visualization.
+This module will introduce basic concepts about modifying MRTK profiles, starting with turning off the spatial mapping mesh visualization.

 ## Objectives